audiopixel/pixelmixer/README.md

 * Simulate physical sensor inputs using mouse / keyboard
 * Open Source

+---

+_*The below is preliminary and we are still seeking input_

 ### Differences between AP2 & AP3 ###

 |                          AP2  |                                          AP3 |